1ramihamada/1ramihamada.github.io/_pages/about.md

 I am interested in sensing systems, particularly the design and fabrication of novel sensors and their integration into robotic or embedded platforms.

-This site is a collection of projects that reflect the types of problems I have worked on and the tools I use to solve them.
+This site is a collection of projects that reflect the types of problems I have worked on and the tools I used to solve them.